virajbhutada/Bharat-Intern-DATA-SCIENCE-TASKS-/README.md

 **Data Unveiling**: Peel back the layers of Titanic's history, revealing the fate of its passengers through meticulous data analysis.

-**Visual Odyssey**: Embark on a visual exploration, painting a vivid picture of survival probabilities and demographic nuances.
+**Visual Odyssey**: Embark on a visual exploration, vividly depicting survival probabilities and demographic nuances.

 **Modeling Marvels**: Witness the power of machine learning as I employ cutting-edge models to predict survival outcomes, demystifying the art of data-driven predictions.